catspeed-cc/sd-webui-forge-docker/README.md

 Models can be put in `sd-webui-forge-docker/models/` directory, organized by type - they will be mounted to the container

-Outputs are stored in `sd-webui-forge-docker/outputs/txt2img-images/` directory, organized by date
+Outputs are stored in `sd-webui-forge-docker/outputs/` directory

 Due to the nature of Docker, an image running at shutdown _should_ start up again on boot.
 If this does not happen, submit a [catspeed-cc issue ticket](https://github.com/catspeed-cc/sd-webui-forge-docker/issues)